-- You can automatically add qualifying years to your state pension – even if you’re self-employed – if your salary is above the Lower Earnings Limit (currently £6,240 in 2021-2022).
+- You can automatically add qualifying years to your state pension – even if you’re self-employed – if your salary is above the Lower Earnings Limit (currently £6,396 per year in 2022/2023).

 Less Corporate Tax, better pension…and all you have to do is get yourself paid.
 That’s pretty much the definition of win/win.